 The ToggleAutoScroll toolbar button as well as the AutoScroll checkbox enable or disable the chart's scrolling.
 The chart continues to accumulate new data even when scrolling is disabled.
-To see the most recent data, click on the Show the Most Recent Databutton (move the mouse over a button to see a tooltip describing its function, or touch and hold a button on mobile devices).
+To scroll to see the most recent data, click on the Show the Most Recent Data button (move the mouse over a button to see a tooltip describing its function, or touch and hold a button on mobile devices).

-The ToggleAutoScroll button is disabled in the Historical and Calendar demo modes, as these modes do not update the chart with real-time data.
+The ToggleAutoScroll button and the AutoScroll checkbox are disabled in the Historical and Calendar demo modes, as these modes do not update the chart with real-time data.

 To zoom to an area, click on the ZoomTo toolbar button, then click and drag the mouse (or touch and drag on mobile devices) to define the area to zoom to.
-Use the Reset Zoom button (1:1) to reset the chart to the original state.
+Use the Reset Zoom button ( 1:1 ) to reset the chart to the original state.